-Turkey Gravy - How To Make Turkey Gravy
+Turkey Gravy Recipe - How To Make Perfect Turkey Gravy - Perfect Giblet Gravy

 Make a turkey giblet stock:

 stock for the gravy the day before Thanksgiving to save time.
 I have used chicken parts and made this stock well in advance of Thanksgiving.

 The stock freezes wonderfully.
 Learn how to make

 Homemade Chicken Stock using a cooked rotisserie chicken.

 Rinse giblets and neck; pat dry.
 Wrap liver air-tight and refrigerate to add later or save for other uses (if you are using).

 If you simply do not want even a hint of the taste of liver,

 you can leave it out.
 Either chop giblets and cut up neck or leave whole (I have done this both ways).

 While the turkey is in the oven cooking (or the day before you cook the turkey),